Olskor/minirt/README.md

 Replace scenes/scene.rt with the path to your scene configuration file.
 Example Scenes

-Below are some example scenes rendered with MiniRT:
+Below is an example scene rendered with MiniRT:
-Example 1: Simple Sphere

-Example 2: Multiple Objects

-Example 3: Full Scene
 ![image](https://github.com/Olskor/minirt/assets/105324070/fa0a1052-bca6-4efd-8e63-b32de2efb4c9)

-Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
-Acknowledgements

     The 42 School for providing the project guidelines and resources Various online resources for tutorials and documentation on ray tracing techniques